-The European Union financed Philippine Health Sector Reform Contract (PHSRC) 2014-2018, drawn up under a budget support mechanism, amounts to EUR 30 million and is intended to improve the country's financial capability to achieve health sector policy objectives, governance in the health sector and delivery of health services.
+The European Union financed Philippine Health Sector Reform Contract (PHSRC) 2014-2018, drawn up under a budget support mechanism, amounted to EUR 30 million and was intended to improve the country's financial capability to achieve health sector policy objectives, governance in the health sector and delivery of health services.

-As a complementary measure to the non-earmarked budget support, the PHSRC-TA was put in place to supply the Department of Health (DOH) agencies, including the Food and Drug Administration (FDA) and the Philippine Health Insurance Corporation (PhilHealth), with expert inputs with particular focus on expanding financial risk protection and improving access to quality health service delivery.
-Implementation of the PHSRC TA program is contracted to a consortium led by EPOS Health Management which has set up a TA team of four key experts (coming from the technical fields of Health Systems, Human Resources for Health, Health Financing & Health Insurance, Pharmacy) housed in the key agencies of the government to manage implementation under the following Key Result Areas (KRA):
+As a complementary measure to the non-earmarked budget support, the PHSRC-TA had been put in place to supply the Department of Health (DOH) agencies, including the Food and Drug Administration (FDA) and the Philippine Health Insurance Corporation (PhilHealth), with expert inputs with particular focus on expanding financial risk protection and improving access to quality health service delivery.
+Implementation of the PHSRC TA program was contracted to a consortium led by EPOS Health Management which had set up a TA team of three key experts (coming from the technical fields of Health Systems, Human Resources for Health, Pharmacy) and a national long-term specialist in Health Financing & Health Insurance, housed in the key agencies of the government to manage implementation under the following Key Result Areas (KRA):

 KRA 1: Strengthened health service delivery systems, notably with respect to functioning referral networks, quality of services and equitable access to essential medicines.

 KRA 2: Adequate supply and equitable distribution of human resources for health.

 KRA 3: Increased utilization of the National Health Insurance System and increased and more efficient public financing for the poor.

 KRA 4: Strengthened regulatory capacity of government to ensure quality of services, medicines and supplies.

 KRA 5: Strengthened capacity in implementation, monitoring and evaluation of policies and reforms, particularly with regard to improving equitable access, quality and efficient management of the sector.